apache/hadoop/hadoop-hdds/docs/content/beyond/DockerCheatSheet.md

   limitations under the License.
 -->

-In the `compose` directory of the ozone distribution there are multiple pseudo-cluster setup which can be used to run Ozone in different way (for example with secure cluster, with tracing enabled, with prometheus etc.).
+In the `compose` directory of the ozone distribution there are multiple pseudo-cluster setup which can be used to run Ozone in different way (for example: secure cluster, with tracing enabled, with prometheus etc.).

 If the usage is not document in a specific directory the default usage is the following: